aryanR27/Movie-Rating/README.md

 This code essentially calculates statistics for highly-rated movies with a sufficient number of ratings and then combines this data with movie names.
 The use of Apache Spark allows for efficient distributed data processing, making it suitable for handling large datasets.

-Note- we are using a rating system based on a minimum of 1000 users rating the movie and for the top-rated movie the condition is given a minimum of 4 stars as an average rating.
+Note- I'm using a rating system based on a minimum of 1000 users rating the movie and for the top-rated movie the condition is given a minimum of 4 stars as an average rating.

+Output-

 +-------------------------------------------------+
 |movieName                                        |